Epitalon

 Is Epitalon safe to use long-term?

-Who should not use Epitalon?
+Who should avoid Epitalon?

 How fast should I expect to notice effects from Epitalon?